Home Contents Index Member Center Download Collect! Users Help

 Prompt Before Deleting

-This option will cause Collect! to prompt if it is about to delete any pending contacts when the contact plan runs.
+This option will prompt if it is about to delete any pending contacts.

 Event

 This is a list of events scheduled for this plan.
-Press F3 to create a new Event.
+Press F3, Ctrl+N or click New to enter a new event to the workflow.

 Type

-This is the type of event - Letter, Phone, Review or other activity.
+This is the type of event - Letter, Phone, Review or other activity such as modify Status.

 Delay